IBM-Cloud/openwhisk-darkvisionapp/README.md

   <img src="xdocs/dv-simulator-one-video.png" width="200">

-  Results are made of the faces detected in the picture and of tags returned by Watson.
+  Results are made of tags returned by Watson.
   The tags with the highest confidence score are shown.
-  Tap a tag or a face to change the main image to the frame where this tag or face was detected.
+  Tap a tag to change the main image to the frame where this tag was detected.

 ## Code Structure